leon-do/mmono/README.md

 ## Design

-This project asks: What is a 20 mm edge?
+What is a 20 mm edge?

 For a 90° angle, it’s simple.